modularizer/automobile-complete/README.md

 special_term
 ```

-The `amc setup` command will automatically merge your custom words with the generated wordlist.
+The `amc build` command will automatically merge your custom words with the generated wordlist.

 #### Adding Custom Completions